shiningsurya/GMRT-FRB-Pol-session/docs/calibrate.md

 # Calibration

 We are given two calibrator archives.
+`3C138` is a polarized quasar and `NG` denotes the noise diode scan.
 ```
 data/cals/3C138_bm1_pa_550_200_32_29jan2021.raw.calonoff.ar.T
 data/cals/FRBR3_NG_bm1_pa_550_200_32_12nov2022.raw.5.noise.Tar
 ```

 We use the script `make_pacv_circ.py` to derive a calibration solution from noise diode archive and polarized quasar archive.
-This script reads in `psrchive-archive` file and outputs `pacv` file and a `png` plot file which shows diagnostics.
+This script reads in `psrchive-archive` file and outputs `pacv` file and a `png` plot file which displays various diagnostics.
 `pacv` file is the `psrchive` format to store calibration solution.
 We will see the `png` file to examine the calibration solution generation.
 We visualize `pacv` file either using `pacv` or `vis_pacv.py`.